majsterklepka/tdsj/README.md

-# tdsj
+# Repo tdsj

-for todays jobs
+All files and folders pushed here were as effects as of normal job of everydays